soundpress/RulesOfNYC/docs/c26/index.rst

-Chapter 13: Indigent Defense Plan For the City of New York Section 13-01
+Chapter 13: Indigent Defense Plan For the City of New York
 --------------------------------------------------